Ada-Developers-Academy/daily-curriculum/week01/thursday/ruby-103.md

 There are a many more literals, but not seen as commonly, for a complete list see the [guide](http://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Literals)

-### Blocks
+### Block Syntax
-Blocks are segmented chunks of code, blocks are kind of like methods, but they don't have a name and are not part of a parent class.
+Blocks (referred to as closures in Computer Science) are segmented chunks of code, blocks are kind of like methods, but they don't have a name and are not part of a parent class.
 For example:

 ```ruby
 [1,2,3,4].each do |number|